Scientists race to prevent wipeout of world's coral reefs

 "To lose coral reefs is to fundamentally undermine the health of a very large proportion of the human race," said Ruth Gates, director of the Hawaii Institute of Marine Biology.

 Coral reefs produce some of the oxygen we breathe.
 Often described as underwater rainforests, they populate a tiny fraction of the ocean but provide habitats for one in four marine species.
-Reefs also form crucial barriers protecting coastlines from the full force of storms.
+Reefs also form crucial barriers that protect coastlines from the full force of storms.

 They provide billions of dollars in revenue from tourism, fishing and other commerce, and are used in medical research for cures to diseases including cancer, arthritis and bacterial or viral infections.

-Note: This story has been amended to correct the spelling of organization's name.